ManatiCR/harvest-jira-sync/README.md

   cat databaseSchema.sql | sqlite3 harvest-jira-sync.db
   ```
 - Go to your cron file and create a new cron task to execute this script.

+# Debugging

+If you are having some unexpected behaivor you could take a look in the log file this script, the log file will be created automatically on error in the same root path of the `harvest-jira-sync.py` script.